reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ### Routes and Endpoints

 A Route is the most basic construct which we use to define the path a message should take while moving from source to destination.
 We define routes using a Domain Specific Language (DSL).

 These are loaded in the Camel context and are used to execute the routing logic when the route is triggered.
 Each route is identified by a unique identifier in the Camel context.

 Endpoints represent the source and destination of a message.
 They are usually referred to in the Domain Specific Language (DSL) via their URIs.
+Examples of endpoint is either a URI or URL in a web application or a Destination in a JMS system.

 ### Components

 These are units of integration constructs like filters, converters, processors which we can assemble to build a message flow path between source and destination endpoints.
-An Endpoint is either a URI or URL in a web application or a Destination in a JMS system.
 We communicate with an endpoint either by sending messages to it or consuming messages from it.

 The transport of a message from the source to the destination goes through multiple processing steps.
+Processing in each step is done by a Camel component.
 Components process or modify the original message or redirect it to a different endpoint.
-Apache Camel ships with an [extensive set of components](https://camel.apache.org/components/latest/) that offer services for messaging and different type of transformations.
-We can also build our own components to fulfill any specific needs.
+Apache Camel ships with an [extensive set of components](https://camel.apache.org/components/latest/) and we can also [build our own components](https://camel.apache.org/manual/latest/writing-components.html) by implementing the [Component](https://www.javadoc.io/doc/org.apache.camel/camel-api/latest/org/apache/camel/Component.html) interface to fulfill any specific integration needs.

 ### Domain Specific Language (DSL)
 We define routes in Apache Camel with two variants of Domain Specific Languages (DSL) for defining routes: a Java DSL and a Spring XML DSL.
 Endpoints and processors are the basic building blocks for defining routes with DSL.
 The processor is configured by setting its attributes with expressions or logical predicates.